 Many women with endometriosis have no issues getting pregnant and, in fact, many women say that pregnancy improved their endometriosis symptoms.
 However, anywhere from one-third to one-half of women with endometriosis struggle to get pregnant.

 If the endometrial tissue is found on the fallopian tubes or ovaries, ovulation may not occur.
 Blocked fallopian tubes are common in women with endometriosis and can prevent the egg and sperm from meeting.
-As we know, it’s very hard to get pregnant without ovulation.
+As we know, pregnancy just isn't possible without ovulation.

 Can Proov help?